 - Architects of objects, hidden amongst the trees -

-From humble beginnings as a furniture and trunk-makers - meticulously combining hardwood, leather and metal - the studio has grown into a multi-disciplinary practice, delivering a wide range of creative services with an unmistakable heart of craft and a playful, theatrical style.
+From humble beginnings as a furniture and trunk-makers - meticulously combining hardwoods, leathers and metals - the studio has grown into a multi-disciplinary practice, delivering a wide range of creative services with an unmistakable heart of craft and a playful, theatrical style.

-Method has carved out a very particular niche as a trusted go-to for complex, finely-crafted, evocative bespoke work, which wordlessly communicates the sophisticated brand values of our clients.
+Method has become a trusted go-to for complex, finely-crafted, evocative bespoke work, which wordlessly communicates the sophisticated brand values of our clients.

-The studio has gleefully worked with the likes of Burberry, Bentley, Mulliner, Vacheron Constantin, Jaguar Land Rover, Estee Lauder, Fortnum & Mason, The Glasgow School of Art and Globe-Trotter, and has exhibited works at the Royal Academy of the Arts in London and the Royal Scottish Academy in Edinburgh, as well as at Berlin and Paris Fashion Weeks.
+Our clients include: Burberry, Bentley, Mulliner, Vacheron Constantin, Jaguar Land Rover, Estee Lauder, Fortnum & Mason, The Glasgow School of Art and Globe-Trotter.
+Our work has been exhibited at the Royal Academy of the Arts in London and the Royal Scottish Academy in Edinburgh, as well as at Berlin and Paris Fashion Weeks.

 - Thinkers.
 Designers.
 Makers -

-Teamwork and practical collaboration is at the very heart of the practise, but the husband and wife team of the studio's co-founders; architect, designer and entrepreneur Marisa Giannasi and second generation woodworker Callum Robinson, are the filter through which every decision is considered, refined and distilled.
+Teamwork and practical collaboration is at the very heart of the what we do, but the husband and wife team of the studio's co-founders; architect, designer and entrepreneur Marisa Giannasi and second generation woodworker Callum Robinson, are the filter through which every decision is considered, refined and distilled.

 'We like to think of ourselves as architects of objects.
-An experienced, down-to-earth, communicative team that can always be trusted to actually care about the work as a whole, to go the extra mile, and to make the process personal and enjoyable...with just a hint of magic!'
+An experienced, down-to-earth, communicative team that can always be trusted to really care about the project as a whole, to go the extra mile, and to make the process personal and enjoyable...with just a hint of magic!'

 Our combined studio and workshop is located in a lovingly restored timber sawmill, nestled in the hills above the historic Royal Burgh of Linlithgow, in central Scotland.
 Although easily accessed from Edinburgh airport and city (25mins) the sawmill is isolated amongst the pines and is very peaceful.